Dietrich College Interdisciplinary Majors

 Communication (9 units)

-Students must complete one course from the following list.
+Students must complete the following course:

 84-250Writing for Political Science and Policy9